one1pk/one1pk/README.md

 ### Hi there, this is one1pk 👋
-I'm an undergrad student in Software Systems. tbc...
+undergrad student in Software Systems. tbc...

 <!--